weberdak/hybrid-method/README.md

 		--R_csa_err 5.0 > summary.out
 	cd ../

-which is run from a Bash terminal by:
+which is run on the Minnesota Supercomputing Institute (MSI) cluster by:

+	sbatch -p small hybrid_fold.sh

+Alternatively, the script can be slightly modified and run locally by:

-	bash hybrid-method_local.sh
+	bash hybrid_fold.sh

-The progress of the calculation can be followed using the tail command:

-	tail -f logfile.out

-Running this shell script allows us to avoid the having to edit the hybrid-method.py program, which requires a good understanding of both XPLOR-NIH and Python scripting.
-Although, the line "xplor.requireVersion('3.0')" will have to be modified if a different version of XPLOR-NIH is installed.
-This generic method is very well suited as quick-start/introductory approach to solving structure/topology of simple single-pass helical membrane proteins.
-However, if more complicated systems are to be solved, such as multi-pass proteins, beta-barrels and oligomers, the hybrid-method.py and Bash scripts will have to be edited/developed further.
+Running this shell script avoids having to edit the hybrid.py program, which requires a good understanding of both XPLOR-NIH and Python scripting.
+This generic method is a good starting point to solving the structure and topology of simple single-pass helical membrane proteins.
+However, if more complicated systems are to be solved, such as multi-pass proteins, beta-barrels and oligomers, the hybrid.py and BASH scripts will have to be developed further to handle additional restraint types.

+##### Notes about specifying restraints

-It should also be emphasized that all restraints (DC_NH, CSA_N1, CSA_N1_gly, HBDA, NOE and DIHE) are completely optional.
-If these restraints are not available, then simply put "" in place of the file paths.
-For example, the following will not apply NOE or hydrogen bonding restraints:
+All restraints (DC_NH_X, CSA_N1_X, CSA_N1_gly_X, HBDA, NOE and DIHE) are completely optional and can be excluded from the calculation by simply putting "" in place of the file paths.
+This is done for the DC_NH_free, CSA_N1_free, and CSA_N1_gly_free restraints in the above example and all CSAs and DCs are set as working restraints.

 The basic XPLOR-NIH protocol is taken from ([Tian et al., J. Biol.
 NMR, 2017](https://doi.org/10.1007/s10858-016-0082-5)) and applies EEFx force field and IMMx implicit membrane model ([Tian et al., Biophys.
 J., 2015](https://doi.org/10.1016/j.bpj.2015.06.047) ) developed by the Marassi Lab.

-The IMMx membrane hydrophobic thickness is specified by "--immx_thickness", which for this example was set to the thickness of a DMPC/POPC (3:1 molar ratio) bicelle (25.8 angstroms) as taken from the weighted averages of DMPC and POPC (= 25.4 x 0.75 + 27.0 x 0.25).
+The IMMx membrane hydrophobic thickness is specified by "--immx_thickness", which for this example is set to the thickness of a DMPC/POPC (4:1 molar ratio) bicelle (25.72 angstroms) as taken from the weighted averages of DMPC and POPC (= 25.4 x 0.8 + 27.0 x 0.2).
 See p.
 379 of the [Handbook of Lipid Bilayers - 2nd Edition](https://books.google.com/books?hl=en&lr=&id=JgnLBQAAQBAJ&oi=fnd&pg=PP1&dq=Marsh,+Handbook+of+lipid+bilayers&ots=t_vN1All4R&sig=yQdbT7LruGwNszFa586dCV1WPX4#v=onepage&q=Marsh%2C%20Handbook%20of%20lipid%20bilayers&f=false) (Marsh, 2013).
-The IMMx nparameter (--immx_nparameter),  which defines transition at the hydrophobic/hydrophilic interface, was also set to it default value of 10.
+The IMMx nparameter (--immx_nparameter) defines the transition at the hydrophobic/hydrophilic interface and is set to its default value of 10.

-The maximum <sup>15</sup>N-<sup>1</sup>H dipolar coupling (--DC_NH) was set to the default 10.735 kHz ([Denny et al., J. Mag.
+The maximum <sup>15</sup>N-<sup>1</sup>H dipolar coupling (--DC_NH) is set to the default 10.735 kHz ([Denny et al., J. Mag.
 Res, 2001](https://doi.org/10.1006/jmre.2001.2405)).

-The principal axis system (PAS) of the non-glycine chemical shift tensor (--CSA_N1_tensor) was set the default  delta11 = 57.3 ppm, delta22 = 81.2 ppm, delta33 = 228.1 ppm ([Murray et al., J. Mag.
-Res., 2014](http://dx.doi.org/10.1016/j.jmr.2013.12.014)), and the glycine PAS (--CSA_N1_tensor_gly) to delta11 = 45.6 ppm, delta22 = 66.3 ppm, delta33 = 211.6 ppm ([Straus et al., J. Biol.
+The principal axis system (PAS) of the non-glycine chemical shift tensor (--CSA_N1_tensor) is set to the default values of delta11 = 57.3 ppm, delta22 = 81.2 ppm, delta33 = 228.1 ppm ([Murray et al., J. Mag.
+Res., 2014](http://dx.doi.org/10.1016/j.jmr.2013.12.014)), and the glycine PAS (--CSA_N1_tensor_gly) to the default delta11 = 45.6 ppm, delta22 = 66.3 ppm, delta33 = 211.6 ppm ([Straus et al., J. Biol.
 NMR, 2003](https://doi.org/10.1023/A:1024098123386)).
-Note that the <sup>15</sup>N PAS components will be automatically converted to the XPLOR-NIH input format.
-The beta values were set to default values of -17.0 and -21.6 degrees as per the above references.
+Note that the <sup>15</sup>N PAS components will be automatically converted to XPLOR-NIH input format.
+The format specified in the BASH configuration script was chosen as it is more familiar and used throughout the literature.
+The beta values are set to the defaults of -17.0 and -21.6 degrees as per the above references.
 Beta values for the <sup>15</sup>N PAS are negative due to the right-hand rule.

-The --w_slf and --w_r are the weighting terms for the DC and CSA restraints in the form typically used the Cross ([Kim et al., J. Am.
+The --w_slf and --w_r are the weighting terms for the DC and CSA restraints in the form typically used by the Cross ([Kim et al., J. Am.
 Chem.
 Soc., 2001](https://doi.org/10.1021/ja003380x)) and Veglia ([Shi et. al., J. Biol.
 NMR, 2009](https://doi.org/10.1007/s10858-009-9328-9)) groups.
-The --w_slf of 5 specifies that the sum of the CSA and DC restraints in 5x the torsion angle (DIHE) term (i.e., 5 x 200 kcal/mol = 1000 kcal/mol) and --w_r of 3 specifies that the DC term (i.e., 750 kcal/mol/kHz) is weighted 3x more heavily than the CSA term (i.e., 250 kcal/mol/ppm).
+The --w_slf of 5 specifies that the sum of the CSA and DC force constants is 5x that of the torsion angle (DIHE) term (i.e., 5 x 200 kcal/mol = 1000 kcal/mol) and --w_r of 3 specifies that the DC term (i.e., 750 kcal/mol/kHz) is weighted 3x more heavily than the CSA term (i.e., 250 kcal/mol/ppm).
 These restraints are applied as flat-well potentials in our protocols.

+##### The overall protocol

-A basic overview of this simulated annealing protocol follows:
+A basic overview:

-0. Read input PDB structure
+0. Input PDB structure.
+Optionally unfold at loading and prior to dynamics (--unfold)*.
 1. Initial torsion angle minimization (100 steps)
-2. Center protein to membrane (--tm_domain) then high temperature torsion dynamics with REPEL force field (3500 K for 3 ps, 3000 steps)
+2. Center protein (--resetCenter)* to membrane then high temperature torsion dynamics with REPEL (A K for 3000 steps) (--repelStart)*
-3. Center protein then high temperature torsions dynamics phasing in EEFx parameters (3500 K for 3 ps, 3000 steps)
+3. Center protein (--resetCenter)* then high temperature torsions dynamics phasing in EEFx parameters (A K for 3000 steps) (--repelStart)*
-4. Center protein then high temperature torsion dynamics with only EEFx parameters (3500 K for 26 ps, 26000 steps)
+4. Center protein (--resetCenter)* then high temperature torsion dynamics with only EEFx paramters (A K for B steps)
-5. Center protein again then simulated annealing (3500 K to 25 K in 12.5 K steps, 0.2 ps/200 steps per increment).
+5. Center protein (--resetCenter)* again then simulated annealing (A K to C K in D K steps, E steps per increment)
-6. Low temperature torsion dynamics (25 K for 15 ps, 15000 steps)
+6. Minimize insertion depth (Z-position) using knowledge-based Ez-Potential (ezPot)*
 7. Powell torsion angle minimization (500 steps)
 8. Powell Cartesian minimization (500 steps)

+*Optional steps

+Settings:

+unfold = 'yes', A(--initialTemp)=3500, B(--highTempSteps)=25000,
+C(--finalTemp)=25, D(--stepTemp)=12.5, E(--annealSteps)=201,
+--nstructures=1000, resetCenter = 'yes', ezPot = 'resid i:j' (i = first resid, j = last resid)

+The above example will calculate 1000 structures...Talk about summary.

 #### Step 6: Refinement

-For the next stage,
+The refinement

 	#!/bin/bash -l
 	#SBATCH --time=24:00:00